xingcheg/Plant-Traits-Extraction-2023/README.md

 # Plant-Traits-Extraction-2023

 R code and associated files/data for the analysis from the paper "High-Throughput Phenotyping: A Self-Supervised Sequential CNN Method to Segment Overlapping Plants". by Xingche Guo, Yumou Qiu, Dan Nettleton, and Patrick S. Schnable.
+Check https://spj.science.org/doi/full/10.34133/plantphenomics.0052.

 ## Before using
 * Please install *Python* and *Tensorflow* in order to use API *Keras* in *R*.